dfinity/sdk/docs/cli-reference/dfx-canister.md

 ### Flags

-You can use the following optional flags with the `dfx canister uninstall-code` command.
+You can use the following optional flags with the `dfx canister update-settings` command.

 | Flag                         | Description                                                                                                                                                                                                                                                                                                                                                                              |
 |------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|